The wire cleared. Now what?

 The lever has changed.

-The bottleneck has moved upstream.
+The bottleneck moved upstream.

 Buy boring.
 Run AI.
 We do the part most agencies won't.